ccb-hms/GWASCatalogSearchDB/README.md

 ![](resources/gwascatalog_search_tables.png)

+- `version_info` contains the SearchDB version, ontology versions and download timestamps of the GWAS Catalog tables.
 - `gwascatalog_metadata` contains the GWAS Catalog table [_All studies v1.0.2_](https://www.ebi.ac.uk/gwas/docs/file-downloads).
 - `gwascatalog_associations` contains some columns from the table [_All associations v1.0.2_](https://www.ebi.ac.uk/gwas/docs/file-downloads).
 - `gwascatalog_references` contains details obtained from PubMed about the articles in the `PUBMEDID` column of the metadata table.